To encourage the country’s passion for the grape, China is building French-style chateaus and Italianate castles around the country.

 One conundrum that even the Italians can’t crack, though, is the dominance of red wine.
 Redolent of such renowned regions as Burgundy and Bordeaux, red wine shares a color with both the Communist Party and good luck.
 Unfortunately for lovers of Chardonnay or Sauvignon Blanc, white is the color of mourning and is mostly worn at funerals, which stigmatizes blanc plonk long before it’s opened.

 Nowhere is that partnership more evident than at a second Changyu site, in the resort city of Yantai on China’s northeastern coast, just across the Yellow Sea from North Korea.
 This is the location of the company’s most aggressive and surreal project so far: Wine City.
-Set on more than 1,000 acres and costing an estimated 6 billion yuan ($870 million), it is aptly named, a sprawling hybrid of production facility, tourist attraction, and trippy fantasia.
+Set on more than 1,000 acres and costing an estimated 6 billion yuan ($870 million), it is aptly named, a sprawling hybrid of a production facility, tourist attraction, and trippy fantasia.
 The inevitable rows and rows of vines pale next to the manmade structures that dot the landscape.
 There’s already one chateau, a white neo-Gothic structure that looks like the set of Monty Python and the Holy Grail, and two others are nearing completion.
 Another Gothic-inspired pile, complete with an artificial moat, will be dedicated to championing and producing red wine, while the squat and sturdy Romanesque chateau next door—imagine the home of any Disney princess—is a temple to brandy making, a first for the company.

 A swirling skyscraper is under construction on a nearby hill, too: Six abstracted champagne flutes decorate the façade of this Wine Research Institute.
 (Bordeaux’s new Cité du Vin seems a flimsy rival in comparison.)
 It will house scientists working on perfecting those vintages, as well as tasting rooms and bars offering views of the countryside, at least on days when pollution from Beijing doesn’t descend in a thick, white smog.
 Such fumes don’t have much immediate effect on vines, compared with toxins in water or soil, so China’s notoriously noxious air have not yet impacted its wine output.

-Most impressive of all are the winemaking facilities themselves, less caves than a series of cathedrals, or gleaming airplane hangars, jigsawed together with articulated roofs that look like giant caterpillars.
-A shy guide leading a tour round the humming, spotless facilities says this is the world’s largest wine production site.
+Most impressive of all are the winemaking facilities themselves, fewer caves than a series of cathedrals, or gleaming airplane hangars, jigsawed together with articulated roofs that look like giant caterpillars.
+A shy guide leading a tour around the humming, spotless facilities says this is the world’s largest wine production site.
 It’s a plausible claim.
 With 95 tanks here already for a storage capacity exceeding 40,000 tons, more are planned; when Wine City hits peak production capacity, it will churn out 450,000 tons of wine and brandy per year, she said.
 (Compare that with Château Petrus, which might produce around 30,000 bottles, or just under 200 tons, over the same period)

 The glass clinks noisily as it trundles around 10 snaking automatic bottling lines, and the cleaning system automatically sterilizes 120 cold stabilization tanks, which help forestall the broken glass-like crystals that form in chilled, bottled wine if it’s not properly handled.
 While the Changyu brand is emblazoned on almost everything, occasionally other names peek through—Italy’s Tecninox and ERsistemi, for example, collaborated on that cold stabilization room; almost every piece of major tech in the plant is Italian-designed, thanks to Reina’s investment and influence.
 “All the technologies here are exactly like the ones we have, but since our plant was built two years before them, this is even more modern,” he says, proudly.

 Can Changyu’s deep-pocketed attempts under Reina’s tutelage really create a new winemaking hotspot?
-“It’s definitely one of the recognizable big brands, along with Great Wall and Dynasty.
+“It’s definitely one of the recognizable big brands, along with the Great Wall and Dynasty.
 Thus, it has instant brand recognition for many Chinese consumers, “explains Edward Ragg, of (Dragon Phoenix Wine Consulting) in Beijing by email.
 He is cautious about the Italians’ impact on what goes into the bottle.
 Euromonitor International Ltd. analyst Spiros Malandrakis is more bullish, drawing parallels with the surging British sparkling wine industry, which has been buoyed by climate change and a few canny blind tastings in which it beat Champagne.
 “Considering the amount of money being in, and the people involved, we will soon be seeing not just award-winning sparkling wine from England, but I wouldn’t be surprised to see super-premium red wines from China, too,” he tells Bloomberg.